GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 Now, status value `private` is also supported and, if the `post_password` property is provided, then the endpoint is also made password-protected.

-As such, we can now create endpoints that are to be consumed internally only, or that the user needs to provided a password in order to access it.
+As such, we can now create endpoints that are to be consumed internally only, or that the user needs to provided a password in order to access it, thus improving the security of our GraphQL API.

 ### Private endpoints